PythonCharmers/pythoncharmers-meta/MD_MAGIC.md

 ### Current Magic Commands
 - %code (formerly %nb): Handles code cells (identified by execution_count)
-- %md: Handles markdown cells by sequential index
-- %mdat: Handles markdown cells by position relative to code cells
+- %md: Handles markdown cells with flexible syntax (by index or relative to code cells)
 - %nb: Kept as alias for %code for backward compatibility

 ### Challenges with Markdown Cells